 Legal Language Services ranks Oregon as a state with moderately regulated legal interpreting requirements.

-Oregon state authorities offer annual exams, both written and oral, for certification in Spanish and several other languages based on the guidelines of the Consortium for State Court Interpreter Certification.
+Oregon state authorities offer annual exams, both written and oral, for certification based on the guidelines of the Consortium for State Court Interpreter Certification.

 The state of Oregon also offers federal court certification and accepts certification from member states of the Consortium for State Court Interpreter Certification.